How to Become an Actor

 Reading skills.
 Actors must read scripts and be able to interpret how a writer has developed their character.

 Speaking skills.
-Actors—particularly stage actors—must be able to say their lines clearly, project their voice, and pronounce words so that audiences understand them.
+Actors—particularly stage actors—must say their lines clearly, project their voice, and pronounce words so that audiences understand them.

 In addition to these qualities, actors usually must be physically coordinated to perform predetermined, sometimes complex movements with other actors, such as dancing or stage fighting, in order to complete a scene.